Yan Gomes: Toronto Blue Jays

+2009–2011: minor leagues

+After one season at Barry, the Toronto Blue Jays drafted Gomes in the tenth round of the 2009 MLB Draft, and he signed on June 19 with an $85,000 signing bonus.
 Gomes made his professional debut with the Gulf Coast Blue Jays of the Rookie-level Gulf Coast League in 2009.
-He was promoted to the Auburn Doubledays of the Class A-Short Season New York–Pennsylvania League that season.
-In 2010, he played for the Lansing Lugnuts of the Class A Midwest League and Dunedin Blue Jays of the Class A-Advanced Florida State League.
-Gomes played most of the 2011 season with the New Hampshire Fisher Cats of the Class AA Eastern League, receiving a brief promotion to the Las Vegas 51s of the Class AAA Pacific Coast League.
-During his first three professional seasons, Gomes spent most of his time as a backup catcher, but he soon began to receive playing time at first base and third base as well, as he sat behind top catching prospect Travis d'Arnaud in the organization's depth chart.
+After one week, he was promoted to the Auburn Doubledays of the Low-A New York–Pennsylvania League.
+In 2010, he primarily played for the Dunedin Blue Jays of the High-A Florida State League, playing for one week with the Lansing Lugnuts of the Single-A Midwest League.
+Gomes played most of the 2011 season with the New Hampshire Fisher Cats of the Double-A Eastern League, receiving a brief promotion to the Las Vegas 51s of the Triple-A Pacific Coast League for one week in July.
+During his first three professional seasons, Gomes spent most of his time as a backup catcher, but he soon began to receive playing time at first base and third base as well, since he was behind top catching prospect Travis d'Arnaud in the Blue Jays' depth chart.

+2012: MLB debut

-After batting .359 (47-for-131) with five home runs and 22 RBI at the start of the 2012 season with Las Vegas, Gomes was promoted on May 17, 2012 as the Blue Jays optioned the struggling Adam Lind to Las Vegas.
-Upon his MLB debut that day, Gomes became the first Brazilian player in MLB history.
-On the same day, Gomes got his first MLB hit, a single off of New York Yankees pitcher Phil Hughes.
-On May 18, 2012, Gomes hit his first MLB home run on the first pitch off of New York Mets pitcher Jon Niese in a 14–5 win.
+After batting .359 with five home runs and 22 RBI at the start of the 2012 season with Las Vegas, Gomes was promoted on May 17, 2012, as the Blue Jays optioned the struggling Adam Lind to Las Vegas.
+In his MLB debut that night, Gomes became the first Brazilian player in MLB history.
+Gomes got his first MLB hit in his debut, singling off Phil Hughes of the New York Yankees.
+On May 18, Gomes hit his first MLB home run on the first pitch off of New York Mets pitcher Jon Niese in a 14–5 win.
 Gomes was optioned back to Las Vegas on May 27.
 He hit 5–22 with two home runs in eight games.
 Gomes was recalled from Triple-A on June 5, with pitcher Jesse Chavez being optioned to make room for him.
 Gomes was sent back down to Triple-A Las Vegas 51s on June 20.
 Gomes was again recalled from Triple-A Las Vegas 51s on July 19; pitcher Sam Dyson was optioned to Double-A New Hampshire Fisher Cats to make room on the roster.

 Gomes was optioned back to the Las Vegas 51s after an 11–2 loss to the Texas Rangers on August 19.

 Gomes was recalled to the Blue Jays active roster on September 7 after the Las Vegas 51s season ended.